qubyte/rubidium/README.md

 The `time` field may be a either a date object, or a timestamp integer (like `Date.now()`).
 The `message` field can be anything that may be stringified.
 Note that this means that functions shouldn't be added as messages.
 This is to make persistence of a job queue to a database or communication of the job simple.
 A message may instead be the name of a function (to identify it in a hash for example) and some arguments to pass to it.

-### `var hash = rb.add(time, message)`
+### `var job = rb.add(time, message)`

 Add a job.
 The `time` must be a date object or a timestamp integer (like `Date.now()`) representing the time for the job to be emitted.
-This method returns a hash string that may be used to find or remove the job from the queue.
+This method returns a job with a hash field that may be used to find or remove the job from the queue.

 ### `var removed = rb.remove(hash)`